TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 WHEREAS, during his State of the State address on January 16, 2013, Governor Deval L.

-WHEREAS, this increase in our incorne tax will tm.every working person and reduce their
+WHEREAS, this increase in our income tax will tm.every working person and reduce their

 weekly pay checks; and